aposteriori-sg/tutorials/courses/10 Arduino with mBlock/40 Sensors/20 Ultrasonic Exercise Counter.md

-Challenge 3a - Ultrasonic Exercise Counter
+Challenge 3a - Exercise Counter
 ---

 Now we can only detect push-up, but not count each one...